degreed/SE-Coding-Challenges-Starter/README.md

 - Repair our web application code so that it runs and matches the design above.
 - Be sure to fix any other bugs or issues you see.
 [Don't forget about accessibility!](https://www.w3.org/WAI/)
+- Ensure that existing unit tests pass.
-  - Extra credit: add or update unit tests.
+  - Extra credit: add or update unit tests for better coverage.
 - As a final step, imagine you've been asked to refactor this small application into something that could function at scale.
-Create a map (graphical, HTML, ASCHII, in words — your choice!) for changes you'd make to the structure and add that to the README.
-Go as big as you want, really have fun with it — just be prepared to explain your suggestions!
+Create a map (graphical, HTML, ASCHII, in words... your choice!) for changes you'd make to the structure and add that to the README.
+Go as big as you want, really have fun with it; just be prepared to explain your suggestions!

 > Your solution **must** be your own, created without help and not copied from another source.